The 10 Worst Tourist Attractions in Europe

 – Egyptologist to help with deciphering the hieroglyphics on the visitors’ map

-7) Leaning Tower of Pisa: The tower does lean, a little, it’s actually pretty cool and I’m really glad I saw it.
-The best view is side-on if you want to see it properly (it only leans about 4 degrees) Once you’ve taken a few photo’s you might notice that EVERYONE around you is trying to take those ‘hilarious’ pose photos where it looks like they’re trying to push the tower back up.
+The tower does lean, a little, it’s actually pretty cool and I’m really glad I saw it.
+The best view is side-on if you want to see it properly (it only leans about 4 degrees).
+Once you’ve taken a few photo’s you might notice that EVERYONE around you is trying to take those ‘hilarious’ pose photos where it looks like they’re trying to push the tower back up.
 Here’s what you do; ignore the tower completely and take photos of people posing from an angle that has no tower in it at all.
-It’s hilarious; people look like they are trying to do some demented form of awful Tai Chi.
+It’s hilarious; people look like they are trying to do some demented form of Tai Chi.
 It’s brilliant!

 Belgium’s best effort to make the worst tourist attractions in Europe list.
 Ever seen that famous fountain of the little boy peeing into the water?
 Well, it’s in the middle of Brussels tucked away around a corner, down a lane from the Grand Place (one of the most beautiful medieval squares in Europe).
 It’s surrounded by tour groups, tourist traps and more waffles than I ever knew existed and attracts large crowds all day.
 Occasionally the boy gets dressed up in kids’ clothes overnight, which does add a little humour to the thing, yet it is generally quite the underwhelming fountain experience.
-Hilariously it’s not uncommon for visitors to leave disappointed or even a little… ‘pissed off’… (oh god.. sorry, I had to).
+Hilariously it’s not uncommon for visitors to leave disappointed or even a little… ‘pissed off’… (da dum dum ching).

-9) Grand Bazaar, Istanbul: “I swear to god if one more person asks me if I want to buy another bloody carpet..
-Sh%t is going to go down!!” – Anonymous English Tourist, 2013
+“I swear to god if one more person asks me if I want to buy another bloody carpet.
+Sh%t is going to get real!!” – Anonymous English Tourist, 2013

-While shopping in Istanbul is certainly an interesting experience in itself, the Grand Bazaar is about the worst place for good prices in the whole city… despite the shop keepers each insisting that they’ll give you “special price” or “for you my friend, only best price”.
-You can buy the exact same products outside the bazaar for about half the prices you’ll get inside and while the fully covered roof is nice on a hot day the shops and stalls in the surrounding areas of the city offer a far better atmosphere and genuine Turkish shopping experience.
+While shopping in Istanbul is certainly an interesting experience in itself, the Grand Bazaar is maybe the worst place for good prices in the whole city… despite the shop keepers each insisting that they’ll give you “special price” or “for you my friend, only best price”.
+You can buy the exact same products outside the bazaar for about half the prices you’ll get inside and while the fully covered roof is nice on a hot day, the shops and stalls in the surrounding areas of the city offer a far better atmosphere and genuine Turkish shopping experience.
 Cool building sure, but it’s a pity about all the shops.